Yale-EEB723/finalproject/code.md

 #### What is the distribution of median assembly scaffold length?
 How fragmented are the genomes?

-The human and zebrafish fastas were too large to run through this code, but median scaffold length was found online.
+The human and zebrafish fastas were too large to run through this code, but median scaffold length was found from online database resources.
 The many small unplaced scaffolds in the Drosophila toplevel assembly reduced median scaffold length, so only chromosomes were used.

 ```
 {r distr scaffold length}